U.S. Department of Transportation

 The LTPP program is a large research project that includes two fundamental classes of studies and several smaller studies to investigate specific pavement related details that are critical to pavement performance.
 The fundamental classes of study are the General Pavement Study (GPS) and the Specific Pavement Studies (SPS).
 The combined GPS and SPS programs consist of over 2,500 test sections located on in-service highways throughout North America.
 The LTPP program will monitor and collect pavement performance data on all active sites.
 The collected data include information on seven modules: Inventory, Maintenance, Monitoring (Deflection, Distress, and Profile), Rehabilitation, Materials Testing, Traffic, and Climatic.

-The LTPP Information Management System (IMS) is the central database where all the data collected under the LTPP program is stored.
+The LTPP Information Management System (IMS) is the central database where all the data collected under the LTPP program are stored.
 The LTPP IMS was established in 1988.
 This database is continuously being developed as more data are collected and processed.
 Four regional offices are established under the LTPP program to coordinate and communicate LTPP-related activities throughout the United States and Canada.

 |»||Office of Infrastructure R&D|